diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example5.md

 only classify the diel phenotype of a given species, but also to determine if there are specific diel periods that are used more than they are available.
-This could be of particular interest for species that are classified as Crepuscular, given that this diel period is relatively small.
+This could be of particular interest for species that are classified as Crepuscular, given that the available time in this diel period will usually be relatively small.
 While White-tailed deer are considered crepuscular, our analysis showed that they actually used night much more than other diel periods, which may be the result of deer modifying their activity levels throughout urban Chicago.
 Conversely, deer may be selecting for night during the summer given how hot it can get throughout Chicago as a way to better regulate their body temperature.